ahmedkaludi/schema-and-structured-data-for-wp/readme.txt

 * Feature: Course schema compatible with Amelia #2307
 * Enhancement: Added a new field to newsArticle schema #2310
 * Fixed: Issue with free google reviews with location code #2316

-= 1.46 (13 May 2025) =
-* Feature: Comments Review Module #2260
-* Fixed: Issue in associatedMedia property of NewsArticle  schema #2299
-* Enhancement: Added new properties StreetAddress and AddressRegion to Service schema #2300
-* Enhancement: Added filter hook for image attachment for custom url handling #2301
-* Enhancement: Added Support for mainEntityOfPage property in VideoObject schema #2302
-* Enhancement: Code improvement #2303

 All changelog available on [GitHub](https://github.com/ahmedkaludi/schema-and-structured-data-for-wp/releases).